-Loans: Loans are carried at their principal amount outstanding, net of any unearned income, cumulative net charge-offs and unamortized deferred fees and costs on originated loans and unamortized premiums or discounts on purchased loans and unamortized adjustments to fair value on loans acquired through merger.
+Loans: Loans are carried at their principal amount outstanding, net of any unearned income, cumulative net charge-offs, unamortized deferred fees and costs on originated loans, unamortized premiums or discounts on purchased loans, and unamortized adjustments to fair value on loans acquired through merger.
 Loan interest is accrued and credited to interest income based upon the daily principal amount outstanding.
 Origination fees, net of related costs, are deferred and recognized over the life of the loan as an adjustment to net interest income.

 A loan is considered contractually past due when any principal repayment or interest payment required by the loan instrument is not received on or before the due date.
-A loan remains contractually past due until it is modified or until the entire amount past due, including principal, accrued interest and penalty interest incurred as the result of past due status is collected or otherwise discharged in full.
+A loan remains contractually past due until certain modifications are completed or until the entire amount past due, including principal, accrued interest and penalty interest incurred as the result of past due status is collected or otherwise discharged in full.

 Generally, loans are placed in nonaccrual status when principal or interest is delinquent for 90 days or more (unless adequately secured and in the process of collection) or circumstances indicate that full collection is not expected.
 When a loan is placed in nonaccrual status, and the interest is determined to be both uncollectible and the loss is known, we reverse current year accrued interest to the extent principal plus accrued interest exceeds the net realizable value of the collateral prior to reclassification.
 When we deem a loan to be uncollectible, we charge the loan principal and prior year(s) accrued interest against the allowance for credit losses on loans.
 Subsequent recoveries, if any, are added to the allowance for credit losses on loans.
-Any cash received on nonaccrual loans is applied to reduce the recorded investment in the loan, except in those cases where the collection of the recorded investment is fully expected and certain other criteria are met.
+Any cash received on nonaccrual loans is applied to reduce the carrying amount in the loan, except in those cases where the collection of the carrying amount is fully expected and certain other criteria are met.
 In these circumstances, interest is credited to income when cash is received.
 Loans are charged-off at the time they are determined to be uncollectible.
 Nonaccrual loans may be returned to accrual status when principal and interest are current, the customer's ability to fulfill the contractual payment terms is fully expected, and, if the loan was past due when placed in nonaccrual status, the loan has evidence of sustained performance in making on-time contractual payments (typically based on payment frequency).

+Included within our loans are loan modifications.
 Loan modifications may be granted to borrowers experiencing financial difficulty.
-Qualifying disclosable modifications are one or a combination of principal forgiveness, interest rate reduction, or a term or payment extension.
+Qualifying disclosable modifications are one or a combination of principal forgiveness, interest rate reduction, other-than-insignificant term extension, or other-than-insignificant payment deferrals.
+Other-than-insignificant term extensions are defined as extensions greater than or equal to six months.
 Covenant waivers and modifications of contingent acceleration clauses are not considered term extensions.
+Other-than-insignificant payment deferrals are defined as cumulative or individual payment delays greater than or equal to six months.